Fixed-Site Network

 Phillipsdale Landing

-Dissolved oxygen (DO) at Phillipsdale Landing dropped below the hypoxia threshold (i.e., DO >2.9 mg/L) over the week.
-Surface DO average 6.5 mg/L and ranged from 0.8 mg/L to 17.3 mg/L. Bottom DO concentrations averaged 2.6 mg/L and ranged from 0.2 mg/L to 9.2 mg/L. The longest period of hypoxic conditions (1 day, 9 hours and 31 minutes) occurred at the bottom depth between the morning of July 29th and the morning of July 30th.
-During this period, bottom DO averaged around 1.51 mg/L. Chlorophyll readings increased from last week, averaging 33.5 µg/L at the surface and 22.6 µg/L at the bottom.
-Maximum chlorophyll at the surface reached 347.5 µg/L on the morning of August 4th.
+Dissolved oxygen (DO) at Phillipsdale Landing remained above the hypoxia threshold (i.e., DO >2.9 mg/L) throughout the week.
+Surface DO averaged 8.8 mg/L and ranged from 6.8 -10.4 mg/L. Bottom water DO concentration averaged 7.8 mg/L and ranged from 5.5 mg/L to 10.4 mg/L. Chlorophyll was low, averaging 1.5 ug/L at the surface and 1.8 ug/L at the bottom.
+Maximum surface chlorophyll readings reached 4.4 ug/L in the early morning of May 31st.
 Please note that tidal fluctuations and Blackstone River flows greatly influence water column salinity, temperature, and DO at this location.

 Bullock Reach